Encouraging

 I had a mentor who encouraged me to pursue my goals and dreams

 Mentorship is one of the most powerful experiences a student can have in college.
-According to Gallup research, graduates who had a mentor encouraging their goals and dreams are 1.7 times more likely to thrive in all areas of wellbeing after college and 1.9 times more likely to be engaged at work, but only 25% of college alumni strongly agree that they had a mentor who encouraged them to pursue their goals and dreams.
+According to Gallup research, graduates who had a mentor encouraging their goals and dreams are 1.7 times more likely to thrive in all areas of well-being after college and 1.9 times more likely to be engaged at work, but only 25% of college alumni strongly agree that they had a mentor who encouraged them to pursue their goals and dreams.
 Challenges that come with mentorship – time constraints, relationship building, mentor-mentee alignment, clear communication, and space reflection – are all addressed in the strategies below.

 Ultimately, mentoring is not just about guidance—it is about cultivating trust, promoting resilience, and empowering students to envision and achieve their goals.
 This section offers faculty practices that help create mentoring moments in both structured and informal ways.